Whackalenso/CircuitSax/README.md

 ### Programming

 I used the [MIDIUSB Arduino library](https://github.com/arduino-libraries/MIDIUSB) to send MIDI signals from the Arduino.
-If the breath sensor reading is above a certain threshold, it sends a MIDI signal of the current note pressed.
-In addition, it constantly updates the mod wheel based on the sensor reading so that you can map the amount of air blowing to whatever you want in your software synth.
+If the breath sensor reading is above a certain threshold, it sends a MIDI signal of the current note pressed with the velocity based on the sensor reading.
+In addition, it sets the mod wheel based on the sensor reading so that you can map the amount of air blowing to whatever you want in your software synth.